tapis-project/documentation/source/technical/meta.rst

 **Create DB**

-TODO: this is implementation is not exposed.
+TODO: this implementation is not exposed.

 This request will create a new named database in the MongoDb root space.